 Dani is a past recipient of In Business Magazine’s 40 Under 40 Award and past board president of Madison Youth Choirs.
 She currently serves on Destination Madison’s Community Relations Committee.

 Dani is originally from Louisville, KY where she started her development career working with nonprofit arts and culture, and theater companies.
 She holds a master’s in business from the University of Wisconsin-Madison’s Bolz Center for Arts Administration, and a bachelor’s degree from the University of Kentucky.

 Dewayne Powell (he/him/his)

-Senior Director of Business Services
+Vice President of Finance & Business Services

 Dewayne Powell has been serving the Goodman Community Center for more than 10 years, growing in his role and capacity in financial services to oversee all of the Center’s finance and technology operations.
 And, he was a Goodman kid himself, participating in Center activities for more than eight years.
 Dewayne holds a Master of Professional Accountancy and brings with him more than three years of auditing experience as well as a drive to solve problems through research and collaboration with colleagues and community partners.